-Even Leonardo DiCaprio stopped in his tracks at the sight of Henry the tortoise walking through Central Park.
-While Henry has many “only in New York” moments, any time he goes for one of his famed walks in the park, people take notice.
+Even Leonardo DiCaprio stopped in his tracks at the sight of Henry (a tortoise) walking through Central Park.
+While Henry has many “only in New York” moments, any time he’s gone for one of his famed walks through the park, people have taken notice.

 “Taking Henry out in public always draws a crowd, so it isn’t something for the faint of heart.
-It’s kind of like being Cinderella at Disney World,” said his owner Amanda Green.
+It’s kind of like being Cinderella at Disney World,” says his owner Amanda Green.

 Teenage Mutant Ninja Turtles were Amanda’s gateway to loving turtles.
 Turtles had been her favorite animal for as long as she could remember.
 When the opportunity came along to foster Henry, Amanda knew it was meant to be.

-About seven years ago, Amanda was reading one of her favorite blogs when she found out the author was looking for a foster parent for Henry.
+About eight years ago, Amanda was reading one of her favorite blogs when she found out the author was looking for a foster parent for Henry.
 Henry needed more attention than the owner could give and was looking for someone to step in to help.
 Amanda agreed to take in Henry for up to a year, but she fell in love.
-That was six years ago now, and ever since she’s been fully committed to taking care of Henry and giving him a wonderful life.
+Ever since, she’s been fully committed to taking care of Henry and giving him a wonderful life.

 Amanda knew that Henry was going to be a star right away.
 She says that Henry “defies all the usual tortoise stereotypes.
 He moves quickly and can even run!
 He isn’t afraid of anyone.
 He’s clearly a hatched and raised New Yorker!”

 There are many things that people might not know about raising a tortoise.
-First of all, there are different species of tortoise with different needs.
-Amanda encourages everyone who is interested in fostering or adopting to do their homework to find out about their diet, habitat needs, and what medical issues to look out for.
+First of all, there are different species with different needs.
+Amanda encourages everyone who is interested in fostering or adopting to do their homework to find out about their diets, habitat needs, and what medical issues to look out for.
 Apparently, tortoises are not low-maintenance pets!

-Even though Henry has led a star-studded lifestyle in NYC, Amanda says that NYC is not an ideal place to raise a large tortoise.
+Even though Henry has led a star-studded lifestyle in NYC, Amanda says it’s not an ideal place to raise a large tortoise.